 A shooting kit, chair or rifle stand may be used as a rifle rest between shots in the standing position, providing no part of the stand is taller than the competitor's shoulders when they are standing.
 The shooting kit, chair or rifle stand may not be of such size or construction as to interfere with other competitors.
 When used as a rifle rest or cartridge holder (kneeling position), the kit, chair or stand may be placed forward of the firing line.
 When using a rifle stand, competitors must take special care to be sure the muzzle of the rifle, when the rifle rests on the stand, is not pointed towards or near another competitor.
 If a rifle cradle is attached to a rifle stand, it should be placed no higher than one-third of the distance between the floor and the competitor's shoulders (to prevent stands from easily tipping over and damaging rifles).
-The competitor must hold any rifle placed on top of the shooting stand; a rifle rest or cartridge holder (kneeling), the kit, or stand may not be placed forward of the firing line.
+The competitor must hold any rifle placed on top of the shooting stand; a rifle may not be allowed to rest freely on top of a shooting stand.
+When not used as a rifle rest or cartridge holder (kneeling), the kit, or stand may not be placed forward of the firing line.